falondarville/falondarville.com/docs/posts/survival-training.md

 ![Add webbing to hold the leaves](../assets/images/add-webbing.jpeg)

 The final step was gathering a huge amount of leaves using a tarp to make "bricks".
-To make the bricks, we would gather a big pile in our hands, pack it in with pressure, and set the brick down, building up row by row until we covered the whole structure.
-This part took the most amount of time just due to the sheer amount of material we had to source and bring back to our structure.
+To make the bricks, we gathered a big pile in our hands, packed it in with pressure, and set the brick down, building up row by row until we covered the whole structure.
+This part took the most amount of time due to the sheer amount of material we had to source and bring back to our structure.

 ![Pack on leaves in brick laying fashion](../assets/images/half-shelter.jpeg)

 ### Water treatment

 Our next lesson was on water treatment.
 We went down to the river, and learned how to use a Sawyer mini to filter non-urban water.
 We also learned about boiling as a method to treat water, and using iodine and other tablets.
-For now, I've opted to stock up on tablets for my [Everest Base Camp](../announcing-everest) trek coming up.
+For now, I've opted to stock up on tablets for my [Everest Base Camp](/im-climbing-to-mount-everest-base-camp/) trek coming up.
 I may choose to obtain a Sawyer mini as an alternative water treatment method.

 ### End of day one